 DOTP Transportation Planning Grants - Information on current and past grant cycles.

-Our Final Products library resource was updated October 2013.
+Our Final Products library is updated annually in October.
 Some Final Products are available in electronic format.
 To access the documents, please select the hyperlink on the Final Products document link below.
-For hard-copy documents, please contact Priscilla Martinez Velez.
+For hard-copy documents, please contact-Priscilla Martinez Velez.

 Example Project Types:

-- Studies that identify regional, inter-county, and/or statewide mobility and access needs
+- Studies that identify interregional, inter-county, and/or statewide mobility and access needs

 - Corridor studies and corridor performance/preservation studies